fpco/unliftio/unliftio/README.md

 instances.
 The `unliftio` package is a "batteries loaded" library providing a plethora of pre-unlifted helper functions.
 It's a good choice for importing, or even for use in a custom prelude.

+## Orphans

+The `unliftio` package currently provides orphan instances for types from the `resourcet` and `monad-logger` packages.
+This is not intended as a long-term solution; once `unliftio` is deemed more stable, the plan is to move those instances into the respective libraries and remove the dependency on them here.

+If there are other temporary orphans that should be added, please bring it up in the issue tracker or send a PR, but we'll need to be selective about adding dependencies.